platatat/Navigation/README.md

 * All files with "_node" are used for ROS communication.
 Generally, these files rely on bike sensors like GPS or IMU to publish and/or subscribe to other ROS nodes.
 ROS can be somewhat confusing to understand at first -- for more information see the first 4-5 chapters of  [A Gentle Introduction to ROS](https://cse.sc.edu/~jokane/agitr/).

-* All files with "kalman" are relate to data smoothing/sensor fusion.
+* All files with "kalman" relate to data smoothing/sensor fusion.
 As of now, these files use something similar to a kalman filter to get more accurate location data.
-Files with "kalman_driver" are just scripts that plot raw GPS vs. "filtered" location data.
+The math behind the kalman filter is explained in detail [here](https://home.wlu.edu/~levys/kalman_tutorial/).

  ## Known Bugs